 - Certain medications used in the treatment of Marfan syndrome cannot be used during pregnancy due to a risk of birth defects and fetal loss.
 These include angiotensin converting enzyme inhibitors (such as enalapril or captopril) and angiotensin receptor blockers (such as losartan).

-Note: If a woman is diagnosed with Loeys-Dietz syndrome or vascular Ehlers-Danlos syndrome, there are additional risks when considering becoming pregnant.
+Note: If a woman is diagnosed with Loeys-Dietz syndrome or Vascular Ehlers-Danlos syndrome, there are additional risks when considering becoming pregnant.
 Women with Loeys-Dietz syndrome have a risk of aortic dissection and uterine rupture during pregnancy and directly after childbirth.
 Pregnancy may also be very dangerous for women with vascular Ehlers Danlos syndrome.
 Obstetric complications include risk of uterine rupture during labor, damage to the vagina and perineum, bleeding, and rupture of blood vessels and the colon.
-If you are diagnosed with Loeys-Dietz syndrome or vascular Ehlers Danlos syndrome, or think you may have one of these conditions, consult with a genetic counselor and knowledgeable doctors before considering pregnancy.
+If you are diagnosed with Loeys-Dietz syndrome, please visit the Loeys-Dietz Syndrome Foundation website.
+If you are diagnosed with Vascular Ehlers Danlos syndrome, please visit The VEDS Movement website.
+If you are not sure of your diagnosis or if you have another related condition, consult with a genetic counselor and knowledgeable doctors before considering pregnancy.

 Download the document below to learn more about pregnancy and family planning in Marfan syndrome.